 - The lead inventor should fill out the IDF form in its entirety.
 This include filling out all sections 1-6 including information on the lead inventor and other co-inventors, dates of conception of the invention, funding sources, and details of any past or pending public disclosures.
 It also asks for a short summary of the invention and a complete description of the invention, which can be provided in the form of attached documents.

 - Any supporting documents (manuscripts, publications, posters, write-ups, summaries, images, etc.) and all related grants or funding documents should be attached to the disclosure when submitted.
 Digital versions of the supporting files will be requested later by STC staff.

 - Once the IDF is complete, the lead inventor may submit it without signatures and STC will work to gather the necessary signatures after receipt of the disclosure.
 If preferred, the inventors may coordinate and gather the necessary signatures on the document including the dated signatures of all inventors, dated signatures of witnesses who understand the invention, and the dated signature of the department chair.
 Additionally, the IDF requires that each inventor sign and have notarized an assignment of rights page at the end of the IDF form; the inventors name and address and the title of the invention must be added to each assignment form before it is signed and notarized.

 - The hard-copy IDF can be submitted in the following ways:

-- Via e-mail to STC’s Documents Coordinator or Innovation Staff
+- Via e-mail to STC’s Disclosures and Agreements Coordinator

 - Via UNM’s intercampus mail system (UNM MS 04 2750)